Shan84Persevere/backend/midterm/readme.md

 Nothing has been done to the server...
 Build a server from scratch
 Connect Mongoose
-Make your routes and logic in order to achive CRUD
+Make your routes and logic in order to achieve CRUD

 There should be a
 .get